The Subconscious Mind Is Your Greatest Resource

 Hypnosis Is A Natural State of Deep Relaxation.

-By using guided therapeutic relaxation, Hypnotherapy utilizes this natural trance state to create change in a person’s life.
+Hypnotherapy is the clinical use of hypnosis for therapeutic benefits.
+By using guided therapeutic relaxation, hypnotherapy utilizes this natural trance state to create change in a person’s life.

 Hypnotherapy activates your natural healing process.
 It mobilizes the subconscious mind (the body’s autonomic nervous system) to do the healing.
 Hypnotherapy doesn’t do the healing, it is a technique that actives your own natural healing potential.